Continuous Glucose Monitoring (CGM)

 - People with diabetes who experience frequent bouts of hypoglycemia are excellent candidates.

-- Pregnant women with diabetes who must try to maintain an A1C target of <6% can benefit from the real-time and regular daily monitoring that is only possible with CGM devices.
+- Pregnant women with diabetes who must try to maintain an A1C target level of <6% can benefit from the real-time and regular daily monitoring that is only possible with CGM devices.

 - Older individuals who suffer from poor vision and/or dexterity challenges will certainly benefit from the worry-free glucose monitoring of a CGM device.